-Let’s face it — Star Trek: Deep Space Nine (for better or for worse) has always carried a stigma with it as being the “black sheep” of the Star Trek franchise.
-When it first premiered it was met with criticism on a variety of levels; some were upset with the lack of space travel, some wary of syndicated storylines, while others had qualms with the darker, grittier tone with which it approached traditional Star Trek stories and narratives.
-Over the years such criticisms have faded away, and now fans look back on the show’s departure from tradition to be a bold (and necessary) risk that paid off in a big way and resulted in some of the best Star Trek we’ve ever gotten.
+Let’s face it, Star Trek: Deep Space Nine, for better or for worse, has always carried the stigma as being the “black sheep” of the Star Trek franchise.
+When it first premiered, it was met with criticism on a variety of levels — some were upset with the lack of space travel, some wary of syndicated storylines, while others had qualms with the darker, grittier tone with which it approached traditional Star Trek stories and narratives.
+Over the years, such criticisms have faded away, and now fans look back on the show’s departure from tradition to be a bold (and necessary) risk that paid off in a big way and resulted in some of the best Star Trek we’ve ever gotten.

-By the time season seven rolls around, Starfleet is up to its elbows in a long, grueling war with a seemingly insurmountable foe, and the crew of DS9 (and the audience) are finding themselves weary as they try to navigate the harrows of war.
-So, imagine the surprise when you tune in for episode four of Deep Space Nine, expecting another development in the gritty war drama you’ve gotten used to, and you’re suddenly greeted with...
+By the time Season 7 rolls around, Starfleet is up to its elbows in a long, grueling war with a seemingly insurmountable foe, and the crew of Deep Space 9 (and the audience) are finding themselves weary as they try to navigate the harrows of war.
+So, imagine the surprise when you tune in for the seventh season's fourth episode of Deep Space Nine, expecting another development in the gritty war drama you’ve gotten used to, and you’re suddenly greeted with...
 Captain Sisko and the rest of the crew having a baseball game against the Vulcans in a holosuite?

 On a lesser series, “Take Me Out to the Holosuite” might have turned out to be a waste of an episode.
 When your show’s season finale is just around the corner, it may seem futile to spend an entire episode just having your characters goof around and play baseball.
 But in Deep Space Nine, the absurdity and lightheartedness of watching a bunch of aliens run around a replicated baseball field and just have a good time is the perfect counterbalance to the gritty series fans have come to know from DS9.

 The episode just works.
-It doesn’t feel out of place or forced; instead, it’s a natural development, not only because the building pressure in the series is in much need of a release at this point, but also because the bonds created between the crew of Deep Space Nine run (in my opinion), deeper than any other series in Star Trek history.
-Of course, it makes sense for Sisko to want to have a baseball game — we’ve known since the pilot that he’s a fan of the sport.
+It doesn’t feel out of place or forced; instead, it’s a natural development, not only because the building pressure in the series is in much need of a release at this point, but also because the bonds created between the crew of Deep Space 9 run (in my opinion), deeper than any other series in Star Trek history.
+Of course, it makes sense for Sisko to want to have a baseball game; we’ve known since the pilot that he’s a fan of the sport.
 But why Worf?
 Why O’Brien?
 Why Nog?
-When we first meet these characters (and the rest of the DS9 cast, to be honest) they hardly seem like the type of people who would want (or even be willing) to play some old-timey earth sport with their boss.
+When we first meet these characters (and the rest of the DS9 cast, to be honest), they hardly seem like the type of people who would want (or even be willing) to play some old-timey Earth sport with their boss.

 True, it may be a family made up of a hardened commander, a former Bajoran militant, a shapeshifting puddle of goo, a green-behind-the-ears doctor, and a 300+ year old worm, among many others, but they’re a family that has bonded closer than we’ve seen any other Star Trek crew come, and under much harsher circumstances.
 So, when Sisko puts out the call, what else would they do other than don uniforms, replicate chewing gum, and try their damndest to beat a team of Vulcans at baseball?